intel/iotivity-node/README.md

 To run the tests, simply run ```npm test```.
 A script called ```dist.sh``` is also provided.
 It runs ```npm install```, runs the tests, then runs ```npm prune --production``` to remove all sources, headers, and build dependencies.
 After that, it copies relevant files to ```dist/``` and creates a tarball from them.
 This is followed by running ```npm install``` again to restore the development environment.

+## Maintaining

+The script ```./update-enums-and-constants.sh``` reads the header files ocstackconfig.h and octypes.h and generates the contents of src/constants.cc and src/enums.cc.
+Read the comments in the script before you modify either src/constants.cc or src/enums.cc.

 ## Coding Style
 Please follow the [jQuery](http://contribute.jquery.org/style-guide/js/) coding style for the JavaScript files.